Southampton Corporation Tramways: Lucy Boxes

-Throughout Southampton there are a number of what are locally called Lucy Boxes.
-So called because they were made by W. Lucy & Co. and still remain along the routes even though the tram lines have been removed.
+Throughout Southampton there are a number of what are locally called Lucy Boxes, so called because they were made by W. Lucy & Co. for power distribution.
+They still remain along the routes even though the tram lines have been removed.
+Examples remain in other cities, including Wolverhampton.

 World War One

-Southampton Tramways were mainly affected by staffing issues during World War I. With the introduction of female "conductorettes".
+Southampton Tramways were affected by staffing issues during World War I, leading to the introduction of female "conductorettes".
 Tram No.2, which had been converted to a toastrack in 1916, had a central gangway cut through for the benefit of the ladies.
 In the early years of the war, a tram went round Southampton for two hours twice a week, with a military band playing on the top deck, in an effort to boost recruitment.

 World War two

 World War II affected Southampton much more than World War One.
-Again women were employed, but this time they were allowed to drive the trams too.
+Again women were employed, but this time they were needed to drive the trams as well as collect fares.
 Car no.31 was destroyed by an incendiary bomb on 30 November 1940, the only loss of the war.
 To save the fleet of trams from the intensive bombing of Southampton during World War II, they were painted grey, regular services ceased at 7pm and they were parked up overnight in Cemetery Road on Southampton Common.

 In November 1942, a tram was accidentally set in motion whilst parked up overnight, taking two others with it.
 The unmanned convoy of trams was stopped by a lorry before anybody was hurt.
 That incident caused some consternation locally, as saboteurs were thought to be responsible.
 It later emerged that the incident was due to a young boy playing on the trams.

 Closure

-The trams in Southampton had consistently made good profits for Southampton Corporation, but the profits went into the rate relief fund instead of being re-invested into the Tram system.
+The trams in Southampton had consistently made good profits for Southampton Corporation, but the profits went into the rate relief fund instead of being re-invested into the tram system.
 Consequently, by the end of the Second World War, the whole system needed modernisation – the trams, the power supply and the track.
 It was decided that buses were a better alternative.
 The first line to close was Bitterne Park – St. Mary's – Docks, which closed on 15 May 1948.
 Swaythling – Portswood – Lodge Road – Stag Gates closed on 30 October 1948.
 Swaythling – Burgess Road – Bassett Crossroads – Avenue Junction closed on 5 March 1949.
 Floating Bridge – Shirley, Holy Rood – High Street – Royal Pier and Roberts Road – Millbrook all closed on 31 December 1949.
 The last movement of a tram in Southampton was on 4 February 1950 when cars No.21 and No.101 were moved from Shirley depot to Portswood depot under their own power.
-After closure, some dome-topped trams were sold to Leeds, but the majority were sent to A F Harris's scrapyard at Bevois Valley for scrapping.
+After closure, some dome-topped trams were sold to Leeds, but the majority were sent to A. F. Harris's scrapyard at Bevois Valley for scrapping.
 A few were sold on from there to be used as sheds or summer houses, which enabled the preservation of three vehicles.